realcrowd/rennet/README.md

 ﻿# rennet
-Rennet is a JSON document database with git-like branching, chaining and merging of documents based on a simple rules pipeline.
-This enables reading data that is dependent on the current context of the application.
+Rennet is a JSON document database that enables branching, chaining and merging of documents based on a simple rules pipeline.
+This allows you to read data that is transformed dependent on the current context of the application.
+Let's call this "context-aware data".

-There are a few use cases where this system is valuable.
+A clean separation of metadata and code is a key enabler for rapid development on teams.
+It enables developers to continuously ship code and limits the impact of bugs.
+With context-aware data provided by something like rennet, developers can ship code, enable QA to test it, expose it to subsets of users/environments, and can place ultimate control of the product in the hands of the product owner.

+In video games this is very common practice, with data files defining everything about the game.
+Nowadays game data is modified on the fly in production over the internet, and integrated with A/B testing, in order to increase key performance indicators.
+It is less common in web or app development, but just as useful.
+At [RealCrowd](https://www.realcrowd.com) we use this primarily to simplify parallel development and continuous integration, with developers committing to the master branch and deploying to production often with limited impact on the end user.

+Some especially useful areas for context-aware data:

 1. Environment and user-based configuration of features
 2. Authorization